Updated by Tina Sieber on 1 March, 2017.

 If you are adding the date and time as a footer, then the usual box appears.
 In both cases, select the date and time format, and pick the language from the drop-down.
 After you OK the changes, the date and time is entered in the language of the country chosen.

 Date Your PowerPoint Presentations

 Using the date and time with your PowerPoint slides is a simple final step to follow before you give or distribute a presentation.
-When you’re just starting out with your presentation design, have a look at these PowerPoint templates to save some time.
-You might also want to improve your slights by visualizing data with Excel graphs.
+When you’re just starting out with your presentation design, have a look at these cool PowerPoint templates to save some time.
+You might also want to improve your slides by visualizing data with Excel graphs.